RubixML/ML/README.md

 ---
 ### Regressors
-Regression analysis is used to predict the outcome of an event where the value is continuous.
-Continuous valued estimators have many use cases including weather forecasting, stock prediction, and estimating life expectancy.
+Regression analysis is used to predict continuous-valued outcomes.

 ### Adaline
 Adaptive Linear Neuron or (*Adaline*) is a type of single layer [neural network](#neural-network) with a linear output neuron.
-Training is equivalent to solving [Ridge](#ridge) regression iteratively online using Gradient Descent.
+Training is equivalent to solving [Ridge](#ridge) regression iteratively using Gradient Descent.

 ##### Supervised | Learner | Online | Verbose | Persistable

-##### Parameters:
+#### Parameters:
 | # | Param | Default | Type | Description |
 |--|--|--|--|--|
 | 1 | batch size | 50 | int | The number of training samples to process at a time. |